mpv-player/mpv/DOCS/man/options.rst

         the display.

 ``--tone-mapping-param=<value>``
     Set tone mapping parameters.
+By default, this is set to the special string ``default``, which maps to an algorithm-specific default value.
 Ignored if the tone mapping algorithm is not tunable.
 This affects the following tone mapping algorithms:

     clip
         Specifies an extra linear coefficient to multiply into the signal